Did you know?

 Lures at the tracks have names.
 Rusty, Sparky, Spunky, Harrison Hare and Casey are just a few of them.

-Stuffed toy rabbits (or bunnies), stuffed toy bones, red flags, white flags, pom poms (tassels), windsocks and others are used as lures.
+Stuffed toy rabbits and bones, red or white flags, tassels, windsocks, and others are used as lures.

-Racers are cooled down and walked after they race.
+Racers drink fresh water and are cooled down with hoses, kiddie pools, walk through tanks and dip tanks then walked after they race.